-VHS has long criticized CBC Sports for broadcasting the Calgary Stampede rodeo.
+The VHS has long criticized CBC Sports for broadcasting the Calgary Stampede rodeo.
 The CBC has refused to end its coverage despite the clear evidence that animals suffer in rodeos.
-They’ve told us that the Stampede is “a longstanding Canadian tradition and is popular with millions of Canadians across this country.”
+They’ve stated that the Stampede is “a longstanding Canadian tradition and is popular with millions of Canadians across this country.”

 Let CBC Sports know that you are among millions of Canadians opposed to rodeo – and you are in the majority.
-Remind them that this is the 21st century and animal abuse has no place in modern Canada.
-Tell them that causing animals to suffer for the sake of entertainment is immoral.
 Tell them to stop putting cruelty on our television screens and calling it a sport.

-Please support our continuing campaign against rodeo cruelty.
-We convinced the City of Vancouver to ban rodeo and we’ve won victories against the Cloverdale Rodeo in Surrey and the Luxton Rodeo on Vancouver Island.
-Your donation will help us win more!
+Please support the Vancouver Humane Society’s continuing campaign against rodeo cruelty.
+Thanks to supporters, the VHS has been able to successfully advocate for a ban on rodeo in the City of Vancouver, District of North Vancouver, and Port Moody.
+The VHS and other organizations and advocates has also won victories against the Cloverdale Rodeo in Surrey and the Luxton Rodeo on Vancouver Island.
+Your donation will help the VHS continue this crucial work.